a7medsobih/elit-machinery/README.md

 - JavaScript

 ## 🎯 About the Project
-This template was created as part of a task to design a professional company website for the industrial sector.
+This template was developed as part of a practical task to create a modern, responsive website suitable for industrial businesses.